Home of the Two-Time USA Hockey National Champions

 Sioux City starts out Double-Header Saturday down-n-out; fresh off a disappointing loss the prior day and now

 matched-up against the Olympic Pool’s top undefeated team.
-The Metros are able to stay with the Eagles, matching their
+The visitors from Colorado strike first and seem to out-pace the

-However, you can see the Eagles start to pull-away as the Metros seem to run out of gas.
-The second period is all Eagles, they
+In the second, the Eagles start to pull-away as the Metros seem to run out of gas.
+This period is all Eagles, they put ten shots

-put ten shots on net and foil the net minder twice.
-Sioux City launches nine unsuccessful shots on a seemingly unbeatable goaltender.
+on net and foil the net minder twice.
+Sioux City launches nine unsuccessful shots, on a seemingly unbeatable goaltender.

 The third period start isn’t much better as the Metros surrender another goal and it looks like the end of the line for the green

 shirts.
-Instead of protecting their 4-1 lead, the Eagles look to take the game more physical direction, in doing so, they take
+Instead of protecting their 4-1 lead, the Eagles look to take the game more physical direction and take

 three consecutive unnecessary penalties.
 The Metros are able to capitalize on all three, recording power play goals from